tudorsirbu/tracking/README.md

 -	**Allow the user to see each journey’s path plotted on a map, when selected from the list.**
 -	Show any other interesting data you can think of relating to a journey, when selected from the list.
+  - e.g. the speed returned by the location API or activity type (car, walking, bike) using the activity detection API
 -	Secure the data that’s stored on the device.

 Optional
 -	**Retain the user’s data if the app is deleted and re-installed.**
 -	Detect the user’s motion, and automatically determine when to turn tracking “on” or “off”, in a way that conserves battery power.
+  - This can be achieved by acting based on detected user activity.
+If the user starts moving then the location tracking and be switched on and immediately off after they've stopped moving.
+  - Another way to trigger location tracking is when the user has connected their device to a charger or when they are connected to a bluetooth device that could be their car. (or a combination of both)
+  - Geofences could also be setup to determine when the user has left a specific range.
+This could be useful if the user is moving within a larger building which might not have great GPS reception.